chedim/cliffhanger/README.md

 ```

 When indexed into the future, recalculation of dependant datapoints is delayed until the reference can be fulfilled.
-Indexing into the past creates a buffer on the stream.
+Indexing into the past defines the size of the stream window.
-The size of the buffer is determined by the maximum requested index.
-The buffer size can be dynamic.
-When buffer size increases, the new elements of the buffer are considered empty.
+When window size increases, the new elements of the window are considered empty.
-If an empty element is requested by a definition then dependant datapoint recalculation is delayed until the element is filled.
+Definitions that request empty window elements are deffered until there is enough elements in the window.

 ### Collection filtering
 Collections can be filtered using the `where` keyword: